iqis/iqis/content/vitae.md

 - Proctor and grade undergraduate exams
 - Tutor undergraduate student on statistics and R programming
-- Departmental administrative tasks

-#### CR Snow
+#### CR Snow Brewery
 CRM Analyst / Shanghai, China / Jan - Dec 2015

-- Querying, cleaning, and modeling with sales and survey data for customer retention, segmentation, and lifetime value
+- Query, clean, and model with sales data for customer retention, segmentation, and lifetime value
 - Serve as a data-driven advisor on DM, SMS, loyalty program, and other customer outreach initiatives
 - Build and deliver competitive profile and benchmark in industry analysis